This page groups my research into categories. For a basic list of publications and manuscripts, go to ‘Publications‘.

 Tyler, Matthew.
 In press.
 Absolutive Promotion and the Condition on Clitic Hosts in Choctaw.
 Natural Language and Linguistic Theory. [lingbuzz (pre-print)]

 Tyler, Matthew.
-2019 (submitted).
+2019 (in prep).
 Dyadic unaccusatives and dependent ergative case.

 Tyler, Matthew.
 2018 (resubmitted).
 Two Kinds of External Possession in Mississippi Choctaw.

 Tyler, Matthew.
-In prep.
+To appear.
 Differential Object Marking by A’-status.
 To appear in Proceedings of the North East Linguistic Society 49 (NELS 49).

 Tyler, Matthew.
 To appear.
 Two kinds of ‘possessor raising’ in Choctaw.
 To appear in Proceedings of the 23rd Workshop on the Structure and Constituency of the Languages of the Americas (WSCLA 23).